 What is SEO and SEM?

-The practice of optimizing website content for search engines is called Search Engine Optimization (SEO).
+what is SEO?
+The practice of optimizing website content for search engines is called SEO.
 It includes the combined usage of technical SEO and on-page and off-page optimizations.
 Publishing keyword-optimized content, matching user’s search intent, and engaging in back-linking practices are some of the common SEO practices that a company must execute to achieve desired results.

 If you’re asking yourself the question: ‘What is Search Engine Marketing?’ here’s the answer: